-Finally the following four datasets (used for illustration in section 4) are also included in 'bivpois' package:
+Finally the following four datasets (used for illustration in Section 4) are also included in bivpois package:

-- 1. ex1.sim: Simulated data of example one of Section examples. - 2. ex2.sim: Simulated data of example two of Section examples. - 3. ex3.health: Health care data from the book of Cameron and Trivedi (1998) used in example three of Example 3 Section examples. - ex4.ita91: Football (soccer) data of the Italian League for season 1991-92.
-Data were originally analysed in Karlis and Ntzoufras (2003) and used in this paper as example 4 in Section examples.
+- ex1.sim Simulated data of example one. - ex2.sim Simulated data of example two. - ex3.health Health care data from the book of Cameron and Trivedi (1998) used as example three. - ex4.ita91 Football (soccer) data of the Italian League for season 1991-92.
+Data were originally analysed in Karlis and Ntzoufras (2003) and used in this paper as example 4.

-All the above datasets can be loaded (after attaching the bivpois library) using the command data; for example data(ex1.sim) loads the first dataset included in the library.
+All the above datasets can be loaded (after attaching the bivpois package) using the command data; for example data("ex1.sim") loads the first dataset included in the package.